-Sugar Creek and Little Sugar Creek deposited coarse sand and gravel associated with erosion and development of the Mississippi River Valley during the Wisconsin Episode.
-Based on the alluvial framework established by Esling (1984), three terrace assemblages can be identified: the Early and Late

-Phase high terraces, and Low Terrace deposits.
+Sugar Creek and Devils Creek deposited coarse sand and gravel associated with erosion and development of the Mississippi River Valley during the Wisconsin Episode.
+Based on the alluvial framework established by Esling (1984), three terrace assemblages can be identified: the Early and Late Phase high terraces, and Low Terrace deposits.
 The high terraces are characterized by the presence of Peoria and Pisgah formation sediments overlying alluvium, with or without the intervening Sangamon Paleosol.
 Low Terrace deposits are younger and not overlain by the Peoria loess.
 These terraces are found along Sugar Creek and in many cases may be benched on bedrock.
+Slackwater terraces are also present in Sugar and Devils creeks.
+These materials are believed to have been deposited during a time of high flow in the Mississippi River that caused local stream channels to back up and deposit fine grained sediments.

 Hudson age deposits are associated with fine-grained alluvial, organic, and colluvial sediments and include the DeForest Formation which is subdivided into the Camp Creek, Roberts Creek, and Gunder members.
 These deposits are present in valleys and upland drainages throughout the map area.
-The Holocene low terrace deposits occupy the active channel belt of Sugar Creek and Little Sugar Creek.
+The Holocene low terrace deposits occupy the active channel belt of Sugar Creek and Devils Creek.
 Both an intermediate and high Holocene terrace are present in some areas and may be several meters above the modern floodplain.
 Due to the difficulty of differentiating these terraces where only one was present, they were combined into one mapping unit.